Hecate946/Neutra/selfhost.md

 ## Step Five: Pip Install

-To install the libraries for Snowbot, navigate to the bot's folder and run:
+To install the libraries for Neutra, navigate to the bot's folder and run:
 ```yaml
 pip install -r requirements.txt
 ```